Community Health Needs Assessment

 - A variety of community discussions in various formats relating to hospital plans and activities, community needs and priorities, and health care topics;

-- The establishment of open public comment sessions at NMC Board Meetings on approximately a quarterly basis;
+- The availability of open public comment sessions at NMC Board Meetings on a scheduled basis;

 - Personal contact facilitated through direct community involvement by hospital Staff, Board, and Medical Staff as volunteer members of local Boards, initiatives, and organizations;

 - Personal contact facilitated through the geographic distribution of NMC Board Members and hospital staff.

 NMC also gathers valuable public input through participation in community planning events by representatives of the NMC staff.
 These public meetings are typically focused on planning what the community can do in areas outside the direct provision of healthcare (such as food insecurity, crime and public safety, transportation needs, environmental conservation, Vermont’s energy future, etc).
 NMC participates as both a major employer and a healthcare provider, maintaining an active ear for opportunities in terms of “what can the hospital do” that may be supportive of the community’s efforts.
 These ideas are then funneled into the hospital’s short-term and long-term planning, creating a multi-directional planning channel that directly links the hospital to the community’s own efforts.
 NMC engages the community through our role in a wide variety of community partnerships and initiatives.
 We take great pride in the community involvement by our staff as individuals as well as the formal involvement of NMC as an organization.
 The following is a sampling of the broader groups in which NMC participates within our community as an organization:

 - The Franklin Grand Isle Community Partnership;